ronovar/bythos.github.io/content/psus/uswitcher-psu.md

 At input USB1 connector we have resistors (R1 & R2) that sets the output voltage to 5VDC from USB Charger.

+{{< click-zoom src="/bythos.github.io/images/ome-uswitcher-psu-layout-top.png#center" height="100%" width="100%" >}}
+{{< click-zoom src="/bythos.github.io/images/ome-uswitcher-psu-layout-bottom.png#center" height="100%" width="100%" >}}

+**Fig.2: install the parts on the PC board as shown here, taking care to ensure that all polarised parts are correctly oriented.
+Also, make certain you use the correct transistor type at each location.
+Below is the completed PC board.**

 ### Bill of Materials

 | Name                                    | Value               | Package   | Quantity  |